-For May 2022 we’re excited to introduce this new itinerary in Japan that will differ entirely from the very popular tour that we’ve been running since 2014.
-Starting from Tokyo and finishing in Hiroshima this 13-night program will show us Honshu — Japan’s main island — more in-depth than the standard highlights type of tour.
+For May 2023 we’re excited to introduce this new itinerary in Japan that will differ entirely from the very popular tour that we ran from 2014 to 2019.
+Starting from Tokyo and finishing in Osaka this 10-night program will show us Honshu — Japan’s main island — in greater depth than the standard highlights type of tour.

 HAKONE – A day trip out of Tokyo, Hakone boasts world-class art museums, walking trails, and gorgeous mountain and lake scenery with sacred Mt.
 Fuji dominating over the entire setting.
 Hakone Open-Air Museum is home to a rich assortment of 19th and 20th century sculptures and installations by leading Japanese artists as well as Rodin, Miró, Picasso, and Henry Moore.
 We get around, in part, with a gondola ride in the hills and a cruise on Lake Ashino.